joshlong/cloud-native-workshop/README.md

 - observe that the configuration for the various cloud-specific backing services is handled in terms of various configuration files in the Config Server suffixed with `-cloud.properties`.

 > if you need to delete an application, you can use `cf d _APP_NAME_`, where `_APP_NAME_` is your application's logical name.
 If you want to delete a service, use `cf ds _SERVICE_NAME_` where `_SERVICE_NAME_` is a logical name for the service.
 Use `-f` to force the deletion without confirmation.

-## 7. Streams
-> while REST is an easy, powerful approach to building services, it doesn't provide much in the way of guarantees about state.
-A failed write needs to be retried, requiring more work of the client.
-Messaging, on the other hand, guarantees that _eventually_ the intended write will be processed.
-Eventual consistency works most of the time; even banks don't use distributed transactions!
-In this lab, we'll look at Spring Cloud Stream which builds atop Spring Integration and the messaging subsystem from Spring XD.
-Spring Cloud Stream provides the notion of _binders_ that automatically wire up message egress and ingress given a valid connection factory and an agreed upon destination (e.g.: `reservations` or `orders`).

-- start `./bin/rabbitmq.sh`.
-> This will install a RabbitMQ instance that is available at `$DOCKER_IP`.
-You'll also be able to access the console, which is available `http://$DOCKER_IP:15672`.
-The username and password to access the console are `guest`/`guest`.

-- add `org.springframework.cloud`:`spring-cloud-starter-stream-rabbit` to both the `reservation-client` and `reservation-service`.

-> Sources - like water from a faucet - describe where messages may come from.
-In our example, messages come from the `reservation-client` that wishes to write messages to the `reservation-service` from the API gateway.

-- add `@EnableBinding(Source.class)` to the `reservation-client` `DemoApplication`
-- create a new REST endpoint - a `POST` endpoint that accepts a `@RequestBody Reservation reservation` - in the `ReservationApiGatewayRestController` to accept new reservations
-- observe that the `Source.class` describes one or more Spring `MessageChannel`s which are themselves annotated with useful qualifiers like `@Output("output")`.
-- in the new endpoint, inject the Spring `MessageChannel` and qualify it with `@Output("output")` - the same one as in the `Source.class` definition.
-- use the `MessageChannel` to send a message to the `reservation-service`.
-Connect the two modules through a agreed upon name, which we'll call `reservations`.
-- Observe that this is specified in the config server for us in the `reservation-service` module: `spring.cloud.stream.bindings.output=reservations`. `output` is arbitrary and refers to the (arbitrary) channel of the same name described and referenced from the `Source.class` definition.

-> Sinks receive messages that flow _to_ this service (like the kitchen sink into which water from the faucet flows).

-- add `@EnableBinding(Sink.class)` to the `reservation-service`  `DemoApplication`
-- observe that the `Sink.class` describes one or more Spring `MessageChannel`s which are themselves annotated with useful qualifiers like `@Input("input")`.
-- create a new `@MessagingEndpoint` that has a `@ServiceActivator`-annotated handler method to receive messages whose payload is of type `String`, the `reservationName` from the `reservation-client`.
-- use the `String` to save new `Reservation`s using an injected `ReservationRepository`
-- Observe that this is specified in the config server for us in the `reservation-client` module: `spring.cloud.stream.bindings.input=reservations`. `input` is arbitrary and refers to the (arbitrary) channel of the same name described in the `Sink.class` definition.

-## 8. Distributed Tracing with Zipkin

-> Distributed tracing lets us trace the path of a request from one service to another.
-It's very useful in understanding where a failure is occurring in a complex chain of calls.

-- run `./bin/zipkin.sh`
-- add `org.springframework.cloud`:`spring-cloud-starter-zipkin` to both the `reservation-service` and the `reservation-client`
-- configure a `@Bean` of type `AlwaysSampler` for both the `reservation-service` and `reservation-client`.
-- observe that as messages flow in and out of the `reservation-client`, you can observe their correspondances and sequences in a waterfall graph in the ZipKin web UI at `http://$DOCKER_HOST:8080` by drilling down to the service of choice.
-You can further drill down to see the headers and nature of the exchange between endpoints.

-## Security
-- add `org.springframework.cloud`:`spring-cloud-starter-oauth2` to the `reservation-client`.
-- add `@EnableOAuthSso`
-- observe that we've already pointed it to use GitHub for authentication in the config server's `application.properties`
-- in the `reservation-client`, create a new REST endpoint called `/user/info` and use it to expose the authenticated principal to the authenticated client.
-- confirm this works by launching a new browser in incognito mode and then hitting the protected resource
-- switch to a qualified `loadBalancedOauth2RestTemplate` instead of any old `@RestTemplate`.
-- **EXTRA CREDIT**: use Spring Security OAuth's Authroization Server instead of GitHub

-## Optimize for Velocity and Consistency
-- create a parent dependency that in turn defines all the Git Commit ID plugins, the executable jars, etc.
-- package up common resources like `logstash.xml`
-- create a new stereotypical and task-centric Maven `starter` dependency that in turn brings in commonly used dependencies like `org.springframework.cloud`:`spring-cloud-starter-zipkin`, `org.springframework.cloud`:`spring-cloud-starter-eureka`, `org.springframework.cloud`:`spring-cloud-starter-config`, `org.springframework.cloud`:`spring-cloud-starter-stream-binder-rabbit`, `org.springframework.boot`:`spring-boot-starter-actuator`, `net.logstash.logback`:`logstash-logback-encoder`:`4.2`,
-- extract all the repeated code into auto-configuration: the `AlwaysSampler` bean, `@EnableDiscoveryClient`, the custom `HealthIndicator`s.
-- **EXTRA CREDIT**: define a Logger that is in turn a proxy that can only be injected using a custom qualfier (`@Logstash`)

-## Log Aggregation and Analysis with ELK
-- run `./bin/elk.sh`
-- add `net.logstash.logback`:`logstash-logback-encoder`:`4.2` to the `reservation-service` and `reservation-client`
-- add `logback.xml` to each project's `resources` directory. it should be configured to point to the value of `$DOCKER_HOST` or some DNS entry
-- import `org.slf4j.Logger` and `org.slf4j.LoggerFactory`
-- declare a logger: `Logger LOGGER = LoggerFactory.getLogger( DemoApplication.class);`
-- in the `reservation-service`, use `LogstashMarker`s to emit interesting semantic logs to be collected by the Kibana UI at `http://$DOCKER_HOST:...`